-Mazars, Chartered Accountants and Statutory Audit Firm were appointed statutory auditors on 15 December 2020 and has expressed their willingness to continue in office as auditors in accordance with section 383 (2) of the Companies Act 2014.
+The directors appointed Mazars, Chartered Accountants and Statutory Audit Firm on 25 January 2023, to act as auditors of the company.
+Mazars have expressed their willingness to act as auditors in accordance with Section 382 (1) of the Companies Act 2014.